The Holocaust in Bohemia and Moravia: Background

 The first Jewish communities in Bohemia and Moravia were probably established by the eleventh century, under the rule of the Přemyslid dynasty.
 Jews were expelled from most of the royal cities in the fifteenth and sixteenth centuries at the demand of burghers because of economic rivalries and religious tensions.
 From 1526, Bohemia and Moravia were under the rule of the Habsburg monarchy.
 In 1557, Ferdinand I expelled the Jews from Bohemia, but not Moravia, although this decree was never fully enforced.
 Full freedom of residence was granted in 1623, but reversed by the Familiants Law (in effect 1726 to 1848) that restricted Jewish settlement to 8,541 families in Bohemia and 5,106 families in Moravia.
 Some Jews emigrated and others dispersed to small villages to evade the restrictions.
 Legal equality of the Czech Jews was granted in a series of reforms between 1841 and 1867.
 In the late nineteenth and early twentieth century, thousands of Jews came to Prague and other large cities in Bohemia and Moravia from small villages and towns.

 Most Jews in Bohemia and Moravia spoke German as their primary language and identified with German culture at a time of increasing national conflict between Germans and Czechs in the nineteenth century.
 Over time, many Jews in Bohemia switched to Czech, which was the majority by the 1910 census, but German remained preferred by Jews living in Moravia and Czech Silesia.
 Following the end of World War I in 1918, Bohemia and Moravia – including the border Sudetenland, which had an ethnic-German majority – became part of the new country of Czechoslovakia.
-Of the 10 million inhabitants of the Czech lands including the Sudetenland, Jews composed about 1 percent (117,551) according to the 1930 census.
-At this time, most Jews lived in large cities such as Prague (35,403 Jews, who made up 4.2 percent of the population), Brno (11,103, 4.2 percent), and Moravská Ostrava (6,865, 5.5 percent).
+Of the 10 million inhabitants of the Czech lands, including the Sudetenland, Jews composed about 1 per cent (117,551) according to the 1930 census.
+At this time, most Jews lived in large cities such as Prague (35,403 Jews, who made up 4.2 per cent of the population), Brno (11,103, 4.2 per cent), and Moravská Ostrava (6,865, 5.5 per cent).

 Between 1917 and 1920, anti-Jewish rioting occurred and many Jews experienced prejudice in their daily life.
 Antisemitism in the Czech lands was lower than elsewhere in Central and Eastern Europe and was a marginal phenomenon after 1920.
 Following a steep decline in religious observance in the nineteenth century, most Bohemian Jews were indifferent to religion, although this was less true in Moravia.
 Secularism among both Jews and non-Jews facilitated integration.
-The Jews of Bohemia had the highest rate of intermarriage in Europe; between 1928 and 1933, 43.8 percent of Bohemian and 30 percent of Moravian Jews married a non-Jewish partner.
+The Jews of Bohemia had the highest rate of intermarriage in Europe; between 1928 and 1933, 43.8 per cent of Bohemian and 30 per cent of Moravian Jews married a non-Jewish partner.
 The high rate of integration later led to difficulties identifying Czech Jews for deportation and murder.